magomimmo/modern-cljs/doc/tutorial-13.md

 # The server side validation

 Let's start by using Valip on the server-side first.
-[Valip][2] usage is dead simple and well documented in the [readme][6] file which I encourage you to read.
+Valip usage is dead simple and well documented in the [readme][6] file which I encourage you to read.